Robert Clary, last of the ‘Hogan’s Heroes’ stars, dies at 96

 Clary began his career as a nightclub singer and appeared on stage in musicals including “Irma La Douce” and “Cabaret.”
 After “Hogan’s Heroes,” Clary’s TV work included the soap operas “The Young and the Restless,” “Days of Our Lives” and “The Bold and the Beautiful.”

 He considered musical theater the highlight of his career.
-“I loved to go to the theater at quarter of eight, put the stage makeup on and entertain,” he said in a 2014 interview.
+“I loved to go to the theater at quarter of 8, put the stage makeup on and entertain,” he said in a 2014 interview.

 He remained publicly silent about his wartime experience until 1980 when, Clary said, he was provoked to speak out by those who denied or diminished the orchestrated effort by Nazi Germany to exterminate Jews.